 Studies such as the above provide evidence of feedback-based bi-directional links between social relationships and learning [94].
-Such links mean that on one hand, individual differences in social relationships influence cognitive performance when social learning is favoured, while on the other hand, individual differences in can have long-lasting effects on social relationships.
+Such links mean that on one hand, individual differences in social relationships influence cognitive performance when social learning is favoured, while on the other hand, individual differences in knowledge and success can have long-lasting effects on social relationships.
 Future studies utilizing a similar approach are now needed to confirm the presence of bi-directional relationships in other species with different social systems and social structures.

 4. CONCLUSION